trimstray/the-practical-linux-hardening-guide/README.md

 Both distributions allow the use of **[certified tools](#scap-security-guide)** which can parse and evaluate each component of the SCAP standard.

+If you use another distribution there is no problem, this guide is also for you.

 ### How to read this guide?

 The three levels of understanding: